arunkumarp1947/litebot-1/README.md

 - ☑ Better config - Set channel for join/leave messages
 - ☑ Better Report System (Set which channel or user the reports go to)
 - ☑ Better Swear blocking system (Different levels of swear blocking)
-- ☐ Add verification system for report channel
+- ☐ Add verification system for channels (Check on !set to see if the channel works)
 - ☐ New prefix
 - ☐ Roles from reaction